fenprace/CapRack/README.md

 **The modular mounting system that transforms your 10-inch rack into a clean, aesthetic workspace.**

-CapRack allows you to install small footprint equipment—like Raspberry Pis, mini PCs, and hard drives—into a standard 10-inch mini rack with a professional finish.
+CapRack is a mounting system designed to help homelabbers install small footprint equipment—like Raspberry Pis, mini PCs, and hard drives—into standard 10-inch mini racks with a professional finish.
 No more messy trays or loose cables.

 ---